jecharlt/Livewire-Blog-CMS/README.md

 npm install
 ```

-3. Append the following variables to your `.env` file and define them
+3. Append the following variables to your `.env` file and define them, ensuring the password is at least 8
+   characters long
 ```dotenv
 LIVEWIRE_BLOG_CMS_ADMIN_USERNAME=
 LIVEWIRE_BLOG_CMS_ADMIN_PASSWORD=